RChilli-Inc/ConvertPDLJsonToTextResume-Java/README.md

 # ConvertPDLJsonToTextResume-Java
 It is a sample code

-Java ConvertPDLJsonToTextResume Sample code help to convert People Data Labs json to text resume.
+- This sample code help to convert People Data Labs json to text resume.

-- This sample code convert json to text resumes.
 - It takes json and create text resume in Output folder with unique name.

 ## Requirements: